The

 Location

-It’s next to the lake, flanked by Chinatown to the west, South Commons to the south, and the Loop at the north.
+It’s next to the lake, flanked by Chinatown to the west, South Commons to the south and the Loop to the north.

 Demographics

-Over 33,000 people pack this dense neighborhood.
-Most people fall between the age of 30 and 40 and rake in a much higher income than the city average.
+Tens of thousands of people pack into this dense neighborhood.
+Most people fall between the ages of 30 and 40 and rake in a much higher income than the city average.

 Housing Prices

-• Meli.
-Named after the Greek word for honey, Meli will sweeten up your day with its Greek inspired breakfasts.
+• Meli: Named after the Greek word for honey, Meli will sweeten your day with its Greek-inspired breakfasts.

 River North